djalbat/easy/README.md

 #### Working example

 Here an element corresponding to the `body` DOM element is constructed and an outer `div` element is appended to that. `Div` elements corresponding to two of the three inner `div`s are then constructed.
 Note there are no references.
 These can be recovered by iterating over the child elements of the outer `div`.
-Note also that the second inner `div`, since no corresponding `Div` element has been created for it.
+Note also that there is no second inner `div`, since no corresponding `Div` element has been created for it.

 ```js
 var body = new Body(),